 - personal preferences

 You need to be realistic about the renovation expenses, including the unexpected costs, in comparison to the return on investment.
 If the costs of the renovation turn out greater than the future value of your home (that you're hoping for), consider a knockdown rebuild.

-Talk to your architect about your plans.
+Talk to your designer about your plans.

 Design and build your dream home with Superdraft

 When you've decided that a knockdown rebuild is worth more than a renovation, we are here to help.
 Get in touch and consult with our professional building designers in Brisbane.